 The University of Northern British Columbia is committed to encouraging students from diverse backgrounds and experience to further their academic education through the establishment of scholarships, which promote academic excellence, and bursaries, which assist students in overcoming financial barriers to post-secondary education.

 All awards established at the University of Northern British Columbia are subject to acceptance by the University Senate.
-The online Scholarship, Bursary and Award Guide is a comprehensive listing of awards available to UNBC students.
+The online Scholarship, Bursary and Award Guide is a comprehensive listing of available awards and selection criteria for UNBC students.

 Graduate Entrance Research Scholarship (GERS) - Applicants Automatically Considered For